Primary Navigation Mobile

 Infotainment and tech

-All models come with central screen that is driven by a rotary controller mounted in the centre console – not a touchscreen in sight.
-This is a very positive move for those who like to make adjustments when they are driving, without the need to take one’s eyes off the road.
+All models come with central screen that is operated using a rotary controller mounted in the centre console – not a touchscreen in sight.
+This is a very positive move, as it means you can adjust your sat-nav instructions or media on the move without needing to take your eyes off the road.

-The screen is crisp and clear, well sighted and most importantly is large enough to be easily legible but not so gig that is distracts the driver.
-The system can work with Apple CarPlay or Android Auto, and unusually, can have two plugged in and functioning at once.
+The screen is crisp and clear, well sighted and most importantly is large enough to be easily legible but not so big to become distracting.
+The system can work with Apple CarPlay or Android Auto, and unusually, you can have two plugged in and functioning at once.
+A wireless phone charger is available as an optional extra.

 Comfort